Cleaning GuidesHow to Unclog a Kitchen Sink Drain with Standing Water

 Now that you’ve got all of your tools gathered and the old dishwasher removed, it’s time to get your new appliance installed and here is how this process goes:

-- Remember the compression nut?
-Slide it from a dual outlet/dual shut-off valve over the copper pipe.
+Slide the compression nut from a dual outlet/dual shut-off valve over the copper pipe.
 The threads must face forward.
 Place the brass ferrule that comes with the valve onto the pipe.
 Now, slide the new dual-outlet/dual shut-off valve on to the pipe.
 Then slipe the ferrule right next to the valve and then the nut over it and onto the threads of the new valve.
 Secure the nut.

-- Almost there – attach the hot water supply line to one of the dual shut-off valves.
-Remember the leave the other valve for the supply line of the appliance.
+Almost there – attach the water supply line to one of the dual shut-off valves.
+Remember to leave the other valve for the supply line of the appliance.
 Tighten both valves until they are in an “Off” position.

-- It’s time to do some wirework.
-Connect the wires to their according colours – ground wire to the green screw, white wire to white wire, and black wire to black wire.
+Connect the wires to their according colours – ground wire to the green screw, white wire to white wire, and black wire to the black wire.
 Secure with a few wire nuts.

-- Now, attach the hose to its previous position.
-Fill the waterline by turning on the hot water valve.
+Now, attach the hose to its previous position.
+Fill the waterline by turning on the water valve.
 Make sure to test for leaks.

 Fantastic Services is here for you!

-Did you find our article on how to install a dishwasher helpful?
+Did you find our article on how to fit a dishwasher helpful?
 Leave your thoughts and experiences in the comment section below!

 Image source: Leszek Glasner/shutterstock.com